mobijoker/Cyber/_posts/Arthur/Articles/en/2015-01-29-putting-two-pictures-side-by-side-or-creating-gallery.md

 </table>
 ```

-Note: Replace `Photo 1` and `Photo 2` with links to your images.
+Note: Replace the `Photo 1` and `Photo 2` with links to your images.

-Or if you have more then two images then, repeat part of the table code like following:
+If you have more then two images then, repeat part of the table code like following:

 ```
 <table>